 - b.
-Offer the option of either being re-assessed for honours on one further occasion in the failed modules OR accepting an ordinary degree if the student has achieved at least 60 credits at level 6 and met the award outcomes.
-In this case, a board may specify a maximum classification that the student can achieve.
-If a student fails some or all of these reassessed modules, the student may claim an ordinary degree award as previously offered. - c.
-Award an ordinary degree if the student has achieved at least 60 credits at level 6 and met the award outcomes. - d.
-Allow a student to be reassessed in the failed modules on at least one further occasion in order to qualify for the award of an ordinary degree.
-If the student then fails this reassessment for an ordinary degree, they may be offered one further attempt at the discretion of the board or be awarded a DipHE (if they have met this award's requirements). - e.
-Require the student to withdraw from the course with no further attempts.
-In such cases, a student may be awarded a DipHE provided they have met the requirements.
-A board may award a named DipHE where the student has not met the precise requirements set out in course documentation (see QH Section 16 reg.
+Offer the option of either being re-assessed for a foundation degree on one further occasion in the failed modules or accepting a Higher Certificate (provided the student has achieved sufficient credits).
+If a student opts for reassessment for a foundation degree, a board may specify a maximum classification that the student can achieve.
+If a student fails some or all of these reassessed modules, the student may be offered a Higher Certificate. - c.
+Award a Higher Certificate or allow a student to be reassessed in the failed modules on one further occasion in order to qualify for the award of a Higher Certificate.
+A student may be awarded a distinction or commendation provided the student has achieved the appropriate grade.
+A board may award a named Higher Certificate where the student has not met the precise requirements set out in course documentation (see QH Section 16 reg.
 11.2).
-A student may be awarded a DipHE with distinction provided the student has achieved an award result of a low 1st or higher. - f.
-Offer the award of an Aegrotat Honours (or ordinary degree or interim award as appropriate).
-Aegrotat awards do not carry a classification or distinction.
-A student who declines an Aegrotat and instead elects to be reassessed as if for the first time, may not subsequently claim the Aegrotat award if they fail, but may be reassessed for the ordinary degree. - 20.
-Failure at level 7 of an integrated master's degree - 20.1 Where a student fails a module(s) at level 7, or has a failure(s) in a trailing module(s), a board may agree one of the following (a e):
+If a student fails in his / her reassessment for a Higher Certificate, they may be offered one further attempt at the discretion of the board. - d.
+Require the student to withdraw from the course with no further attempts. - e.
+Offer the award of an Aegrotat foundation degree (or Higher Certificate as appropriate).
+Aegrotat awards do not carry a classification.
+A student who declines an Aegrotat and instead elects to be reassessed as if for the first time, may not subsequently claim the Aegrotat award if they fail, but may be reassessed for the award.